Immigrants’ Rights Project

 - Assisting in scheduling and ensuring clients obtain medical examinations as needed for their immigration applications;

-- Accompany clients to appointments as needed;
+- Accompany clients to appointments as needed.

-- Other projects and duties, as assigned.
+- Other intake duties as needed or assigned.

 ESSENTIAL JOB SKILLS AND ABILITIES REQUIRED